 Today’s question is about borrowing — specifically, how to properly borrow from friends and family.

 Watch the following video, and you’ll pick up some valuable info.
 Or, if you prefer, scroll down to read the full transcript and find out what I said.

 You also can learn how to send in a question of your own below.

-For more information, check out “7 Terrible Ways to Borrow Money” and “Ask Stacy: What’s the Best Way to Borrow?”
-You can also go to the search at the top of this page, put in the words “borrow” or “loan” and find plenty of information on just about everything relating to this topic.
+For more information, check out “7 Dumb Ways to Borrow Money” You can also go to the search at the top of this page, put in the word “borrow” or “loan” and find plenty of information on just about everything relating to this topic.

 Don’t want to watch?
 Here’s what I said in the video

 Hello, and welcome to your “2-Minute Money Manager.”
 I’m your host, Stacy Johnson, and this answer is brought to you by Money Talks News, serving up the best in personal finance news and advice since 1991.

 “What is a good way to pay back a loan from friends or family?
 Obviously, they don’t charge interest, but in how much time should it be returned, and how much money should each payment be monthly?”

 I’ve covered this issue in various ways before, but let’s take a run at it one more time.

 Borrowing from friends and family the correct way